JerichoJyant/usbkey/README.md

 When you plug in your USBKey, run `usbkey unlock` and enter your drive's password (You will choose it when you set up your drive).
 If you need to use your ssh key in a terminal session (I use it for git), run `usbkey ssh` and input your SSH key passphrase.
 Your passphrase will be saved in ssh-agent for the entirety of that terminal session. `usbkey go` runs both `usbkey unlock` and `usbkey ssh`, in that order.

 When you are done with your USBKey, run `usbkey lock`.
 This will lock and unmount your USBKey.
 You may also run `usbkey shutdown`, which will lock, unmount, and deactivate your USBKey.
-You wil need to remove it and reinsert it to use it again. **Warning:** Do not remove your USBKey until you have run `usbkey lock` or `usbkey shutdown`.
+You wil need to remove it and reinsert it to use it again.

+**Warning:** Do not remove your USBKey until you have run `usbkey lock` or `usbkey shutdown`.
 Data loss and unexpected behaviour may occur.

-From the script's help output:
+The script's help output:

 ```
+Usage: usbkey command [nameOfDrive]
+  [nameOfDrive] defaults to "keysandbackups"

+Commands:
-usage: unlock -- decrypt and mount your USBKey
+  unlock -- Decrypt and mount your USBKey
-usage: ssh -- load SSH key from your USBKey
+  ssh -- Load SSH key from your USBKey
-usage: go -- shortcut to run both 'unlock' and 'ssh'
+  go -- Shortcut to run both 'unlock' and 'ssh'

-usage: lock -- encrypt and unmount your USBKey
+  lock -- Encrypt and unmount your USBKey
-usage: shutdown -- encrypt, unmount, and disable your USBKey until removed and replaced
+  shutdown -- Encrypt, unmount, and disable your USBKey until removed and replaced

+  setup -- Show help for creating a USBKey

 ```

 ## Setting up your drive: